rifaaath/made-template/README.md

 ## Project Description

-The core objective is to determine if there is a correlation between a country's average primary school enrollment rate and its average GDP per capita over the specified time period.
-The project employs an automated ETL (Extract, Transform, Load) pipeline, data visualization, and statistical analysis to explore this relationship.
+The core objective is to determine if there is a correlation between a average primary school enrollment rate and its average GDP per capita.
+The project employs an automated ETL pipeline, data visualization, and statistical analysis to explore the relationship.

 ## Data Sources

 The analysis is based on two datasets from the World Bank Open Data:

 1.  **Primary School Enrollment (% gross)**: Data on gross primary school enrollment rates for countries in the Americas from 1970-2023.
+URL: https://databank.worldbank.org/reports.aspx?source=2&type=metadata&series=SE.PRM.ENRR
 2.  **GDP per capita (current US$)**: Data on GDP per capita, measured in current US dollars for countries in the Americas from 1960-2023.
+URL: https://databank.worldbank.org/reports.aspx?source=2&type=metadata&series=NY.GDP.PCAP.CD

-These datasets are licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+These datasets are licensed under the CC BY 4.0 license.
 Proper attribution to the World Bank is included in the report.

 ## Project Structure